brucestull/Django-pipenv-Heroku/notes/01_create_virtual_environment.md

     ...
     ```

-1. Inspect contents of `Pipfile`.
-NOTE: Django version isn't specified:
+1. Inspect contents of `Pipfile`:
+* NOTE: Django version isn't specified.
+If that is preferred, there is no need to specify version.
 `cat Pipfile`
     ```
     ...